amirul1000/POS-And-Inventory-Management-System-in-PHP-MySQL/README.md

-"# pharmachy-management-system"
+"# POS And Inventory Management System in PHP MySQL "

-Billing & Invoicing System in PHP MySQL
+POS And Inventory Management System in PHP MySQL (Codeigniter)
 ==========================================

 Youtube Tutorial : https://youtu.be/ckBqXNZkdWs